 Found Footage: Cinema Exposed

-With Found Footage: Cinema Exposed, EYE officially moved into its new 1,200-square-metre exhibition space.
-The exhibition showed how artists and filmmakers make use of the nearly inexhaustible reservoir of images that can be found in film archives, on Internet, TV and DVD.
+With Found Footage – Cinema Exposed, Eye officially moved into its new 1,200-square-metre exhibition space.
+The exhibition showed how artists and filmmakers make use of the nearly inexhaustible reservoir of images that can be found in film archives, on the Internet, TV and DVD.

 This inaugural exhibit revealed the fascination of artists and experimental filmmakers for working with found films and film fragments, to which they give a new, original twist.
 These images have cropped up in film archives, Internet, TV, DVD and feature films, and serve as raw material and are given another meaning in new films, installations and presentations.

 The participants included Bruce Conner (1933-2008) and Douglas Gordon.
-Visual artists Aernout Mik and Christoph Girardet designed an installation especially for this exhibit based on EYE’s collection.
+Visual artists Aernout Mik (1962) and Christoph Girardet (1966) designed an installation especially for this exhibit based on Eye’s collection.

 Other participating artists included David Claerbout (1969), Anri Sala (1974), Pablo Pijnappel (1979), Bill Morrison (1965), Matthias Müller (1961), Gianikian/Ricci Lucchi (1942), Wolf Vostell (1932-1998) and Joachim Koester (1962).

-In connection with the exhibition, there were film screenings, debates and lectures on the theme of found footage, all of which were held in EYE’s cinemas and auditoriums.
-The program included work from important (early) found footage artists such as Gustav Deutsch (1952), Bill Morrison (1965) and Péter Forgács (1950).
-Additionally, there was a continuous film program that runned in Cinema 4 with work by Harun Farocki (1944), Phil Solomon (1954), Martin Arnold (1959) and Deimantas Narkevicius (1964), among others.
+In connection with the exhibition, there were film screenings, debates and lectures on the theme of found footage, all of which were held in Eye's cinemas and auditoriums.
+The program included work from important (early) found-footage artists such as Gustav Deutsch (1952), Bill Morrison (1965) and Péter Forgács (1950).
+Additionally, there was a continuous film programme that ran in Cinema 4 with work by Harun Farocki (1944), Phil Solomon (1954), Martin Arnold (1959) and Deimantas Narkevicius (1964), among others.